Congenital Hypothyroidism in Children

 hormones to increase the level of hormones in the body.

 treatment as directed.
-This will help ensure a child reaches their normal adult
+This will help make sure that a child reaches their normal

 Next Steps